MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bdehdcfg-size.md

 ---
 title: bdehdcfg size
-description: "Windows Commands topic - Specifies the size of the system partition when a new system drive is being created." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic - Specifies the size of the system partition when a new system drive is being created. ms.custom: na ms.prod: windows-server ms.reviewer: na